 Should you find yourself in Bayeux at the end of a long day’s sightseeing and just want a quick bite and a glass of wine, you can’t do better than taking a seat at the beautiful old wooden bar at Le Bouchon (15 rue Marechal Foch).
 Damien is passionate about wines and happy to answer questions patiently and in English and he has a fabulously curated wine store if you want to take something special home with you.

 We got chatting with Damien about Bourgogne to ask him why its so much more expensive than many other wines in France and we spent the next 15 minutes getting a quick lesson in his toilette where he has a map of the Bourgogne region (answer: its a really small strip of terroir only 600m wide and with very small production numbers each year).
-There’s a seasonal lunch special every day (12 euro) and of an evening there’s a great range of wines by the glass (3-5 euro) to have with a board of cheeses, charcuterie (sliced on the spot in front of you) and oysters.
+There’s a seasonal lunch special on weekdays (around 15 euro) and on Friday and Saturday evenings there’s a great range of wines by the glass (3-5 euro) to have with a board of cheeses, charcuterie (sliced on the spot in front of you) and oysters.
 If they have the chocolate mousse on that day, don’t miss it.
 In winter when its quieter here at La Pommetier, a trip into Le Bouchon on a Friday night is a must.